mofukuma/kmagine.js/README.md

 kmagine.js
 ===================

-A sound and animation library for iOS Hybrid Apps, mobile first teaser sites, ads, or cross platform casual games.
+Animation and sound library for iOS Hybrid Apps, mobile first teaser sites, ads, or cross platform games.

 Available to run iOS, Chrome, IE9, Firefox with one source of JavaScript/HTML.